Studying abroad after Brexit

 We are committed to providing a global experience for all Nottingham students, including life-changing opportunities to study or work abroad during our degree courses – at partner universities in Europe and around the world.

-The University has made a commitment to continue providing outgoing student mobility and exchange programmes through the Erasmus+ scheme (or an alternative to the Erasmus+ scheme) until the 2021/22 academic year, regardless of whether Erasmus+ funding from the UK government continues beyond Brexit.
+The University has made a commitment to continue providing outgoing student mobility and exchange programmes through the Erasmus+ scheme (or an alternative to the Erasmus+ scheme) until the 2022-23 academic year.

-University of Nottingham students studying or working abroad as part of the Erasmus+ programme in the 2018-19 academic year will continue to be funded for their mobility period in Europe and can find more information on Erasmus+ grants and residing in a European country on the University Workspace.
+University of Nottingham students studying or working abroad as part of the Erasmus+ programme in the 2020-21 academic year will continue to be funded for their mobility period in Europe and can find more information on Erasmus+ grants and residing in a European country on Moodle.